 Anastasia Bond writes fiction that explores the heart of service and the challenge of war.
 Her writing focus and her conversion to Orthodox Christianity developed together in 2006, and the sacrificial death of a Navy SEAL at the end of that year reconnected her to her military family roots.
 She lives in Oregon with her husband, son and three despotic cats.
 There’s a fair chance her novel may be published in the next two years . . . if she can stop revising it.

-Disabilities and special needs in the church: Even when you want to welcome people with disabilities into your parish, you might not know how.
+Disability and special needs: Even when you want to welcome people with disabilities into your parish, you might not know how.
 These words from people with disabilities might make it easier.

 Loving an autistic child at church: How does an autistic child in the church become an autistic adult who is still in the church?
 Love.

 The Parable of the Great Feast: When the invited guests don’t come, the Master of the Feast sends his servants to the poor and the disabled, and tells his servants to compel them to come in.